umd-lhcb/rpi.burnin/README.md

 >>> set_relay_state(p[0], 2, OFF)
 ```

 To test, hook up a valve as shown above.
+Then call the `test_relay(t)` method,
-Call the TestRelay(x) method, where x is the number of seconds between each ON/OFF switch.
+where `t` is the number of seconds between each ON/OFF switch:
 ```
 >>> test_relay(12)
 ```
-Will initiate a loop where there is a 12 second pause between ON/OFF switches.
+which will initiate a loop where there is a 12 second pause between ON/OFF
+switches.
 Use Ctrl+C to exit.